mattpap/masters-thesis/sphinx/src/internals.rst

 Polynomial representations
 ==========================

+In the previous section, when we were discussing the multiple--level architecture of polynomials manipulation module, we introduced the term *polynomial representations*, however, we did not define it properly.
+Now we will fix this issue ...

 SymPy implements two major polynomial representations: dense and sparse.
 A polynomial representation is a specialized data structure that is used for storing the structure of a polynomial and its coefficients.
 Metadata, e.g. ground domain information, is not